-Forty-five resident, 5 nonresident, and 1 Dream tag were issued for the 2022 black bear season dates of September 15 - December 1.
-There were 11 male and female bears harvested.
+There were 45 resident, 5 non-resident and 1 Dream tags issued for the 2022 black bear season, which extended from September 15 through December 1, 2022.
+There were 11 male and 5 female bears harvested.
 Unit harvest limits and female harvest limits were set for Areas 19, 20, and Unit 291.
 Either unit harvest limits or female harvest limits were reached for all three Areas in 2022.
 This resulted in season closures in all three Areas: Area 19 ended on October 10, Area 20 - September 18, and Unit 291 - September 28.
 This is the first year all three Areas were closed prior to the end of the season.
 Various bear sightings have been reported around the state, a good indicator that black bears are naturally recolonizing native black bear habitat.

-BIG GAME MANAGEMENT AREA STATUS REPORTS
+BIG GAME MANAGEMENT AREA

+STATUS REPORTS